Least weasel: Description

 Dimensions vary geographically, to an extent rarely found among other mammals.
 Least weasels of the boccamela group, for example, may outweigh the smaller races by almost four times.
 In some large subspecies, the male may be 1.5 times longer than the female.
-Variations in tail length are also variable, constituting 13 to 30 percent of the length of the body.
+The tail lengths are also variable, constituting 13 to 30 percent of the length of the body.
 Average body length in males is 130 to 260 mm, while females average 114 to 204 mm.
 The tail measures 12 to 87 mm in males and 17 to 60 mm in females.
 Males weigh 36 to 250 g, while females weigh 29 to 117 g.

 The winter fur is dense, but short and closely fitting.
 In northern subspecies, the fur is soft and silky, but coarse in southern forms.
 The summer fur is very short, sparser and rougher.
 The upper parts in the summer fur are dark, but vary geographically from dark-tawny or dark-chocolate to light pale tawny or sandy.
 The lower parts, including the lower jaw and inner sides of the legs, are white.
 There is often a brown spot at the corner of the mouth.
 The dividing line between the dark upper and light lower parts is usually straight but sometimes forms an irregular line.
 The tail is brown, and sometimes the tip is a little darker but it is never black.
 In the northern part of its range and at high altitudes, the least weasel changes colour in the winter, the coat becoming pure white and exhibiting a few black hairs in rare circumstances.